isaacs/node-lru-cache/README.md

 after they have expired.

-Also, as this cache is optimized for LRU/MRU operations, some of the staleness/TTL checks will reduce performance, as they will incur overhead by deleting from Map objects rather than simply throwing old Map objects away.
+Also, as this cache is optimized for LRU/MRU operations, some of the staleness/TTL checks will reduce performance.

 This is not primarily a TTL cache, and does not make strong TTL guarantees.
 There is no pre-emptive pruning of expired items,